-Renovation and alteration of the five-storey exhibition and conference building will create 100,000ft² space for the new museum.
-The original structure and roof of the Parabola will be retained.
-The roof will be supported by piles, temporary trusses and beams during internal construction.
+Renovation and alteration of the five-storey exhibition and conference building created 100,000ft² of space for the new museum.
+The original structure and roof of the Parabola is retained.
+The roof is supported by piles, temporary trusses and beams during internal construction.

-The existing central dais and floors of the exhibition building will be demolished to create a void.
-It will provide uninterrupted access and orientation along the museum.
+The existing central dais and floors of the exhibition building were demolished to create a void.
+It provides uninterrupted access and orientation along the museum.

-Central atrium will lead the visitors to the framed roof structure and the staircase to the mezzanine levels of the museum.
-The new design will reflect the original interiors in terms of providing an entire view of the building from the entrance foyer.
+Central atrium leads the visitors to the framed roof structure and the staircase to the mezzanine levels of the museum.
+The new design reflects the original interiors in terms of providing an entire view of the building from the entrance foyer.

-The ground and basement levels will use palette of materials such as hardwood and concrete terrazzo for floors, while the other level floors and wall panels will use hardwood.
+The ground and basement levels use palette of materials such as hardwood and concrete terrazzo for floors, while the other level floors and wall panels use hardwood.

-The north and east façades will have new openings for more transparency.
-The ground level foyer will have glazed entrances.
-Green and open pedestrian access will be provided from the Holland Park into the museum.
+The north and east façades have new openings for more transparency.
+The ground level foyer has glazed entrances.
+Green and open pedestrian access is provided from the Holland Park into the museum.

-The regeneration project will create two public piazzas and enhance the western end of Kensington High Street and make it a new cultural destination.
+The regeneration project created two public piazzas and enhanced the western end of Kensington High Street and made it a new cultural destination.

 Financing London's Design Museum project